Our Best Guide To Buying a Turbo Trainer & How They Work

 - Not compatible with thru-axles – If you want to use this type of trainer with an MTB bike then you would need to purchase an extra part as they are not compatible with thru-axle bikes.

-- Expensive – Fluid resistance on-wheel turbo trainers are more expensive than other resistance types due to there natural feel, so you would need to weigh up whether this is worth the investment.
+- Expensive – Fluid resistance on-wheel turbo trainers are more expensive than other resistance types due to their natural feel, so you would need to weigh up whether this is worth the investment.

 Magnetic Resistance Trainers